 In connection with the sale of bonds there is a standby letter of credit for \$2,189,000 related to the issuance of East CFD bonds.
-The standby letter of credit is in place to provide additional credit enhancement and cover approximately two years worth of interest on the outstanding bonds.
+The standby letter of credit is in place to provide additional credit enhancement and cover approximately two worth of interest on the outstanding bonds.
 This letter of credit will not be drawn upon unless the Company, as the largest land owner in the CFD, fails to make its property tax payments.
 The Company believes that the letter of credit will never be drawn upon.
-The letter of credit is for a two-year period of time and will be renewed in two-year intervals as necessary.
+The letter of credit is for two years and will be renewed in two-year intervals as necessary.
 The annual cost related to the letter of credit is approximately \$33,000.